 - Step 1.- Go to the "Files" tag.
 On the right hand side (section "Create a single object data file", type HD302505 in the "Obj.
 Name" box.
-Include a description (e.g. "second VOSA case".
+Include a description (e.g. "third VOSA case".
 Including a description is not a compulsory step).
-Click "create".
+Click "Create".
 The message"HD302505 has been successfully uploaded" will appear.
 Click "Continue". - Step 2.- Place the cursor on the "Objects" tag and then click "Coordinates".
 The message "There are objects in your file without coordinates.
 Please, try to find them using Sesame", will appear.
 Click "Search for Obj. coordinates". - Step 3.- Once Sesame has been used to find the coordinates of our objects we have to make them the "final" coordinates.
-To do so, we have to click "Make all changes" in the left panel (the one labelled as "Actions for all the objects in the file"). - Step 4.- Place the cursor on the "Build SEDs" tag and then click "VO photometry".
+To do so, we have to click "Make all changes" in the left panel (the one labelled as "Actions for all the objects in the file").
+The Sesame coordinates will appear in bold in the "Final" column. - Step 4.- Place the cursor on the "Build SEDs" tag and then click "VO photometry".
 Here we will be able to look for phometric information of our objects in different VO archives and services.
 In order not to slow down too much the tutorial, click "unmark All" and select only 2MASS, DENIS, WISE, Tycho-2, Stromgren (Paunzen 2015) and UBV (Mermilliod 1991).
 Then, click "Query selected services" at the bottom of the page.
-Once this is done, a summary table with the VO photometry (in flux units) will appear. - Step 5: Place the cursor on the "Analyse SEDs" tag and then click "Model fit".
+Once this is done, a summary table with the VO photometry (in flux units) will appear. - Step 5: Place the cursor on the "Analyse SEDs" tag and then click "Chi-square fit".
 Different grids of theoretical models covering different ranges of physical parameters are displayed.
 For this tutorial select only the "Kurucz ODFNEW/NOVER models".
-To save time, just tick "Do not use upper limits in the fit" among the options given at the bottom of the page ("Options for this fit").
 Click "Next: Select mode params". - Step 6.- In this window, we can refine the range of physical parameters that will be used for the fit.
 Do not change the parameter range.
 Then, click "Make the fit". - Step 7.- We will see now a summary table with the best fit results.
 Click on "Show graphs" to have a look at the graphics.
 The effective temperature obtained after the (very good) fitting is Teff: 6500K - Step8.- Open SIMBAD (http://simbad.u-strasbg.fr/simbad/sim-fid).
 Type HD302505 in the "Identifier" box.
 Click "submit id".
 This star has a B2 spectral type, which is inconsistent with the effective temperature derived from the SED fitting (Teff: 6500 K).
-What is the problem here? - Step9.- Copy to your laptop the file "vosa\extinction.txt" available at: https://cloud.cab.inta-csic.es/index.php/s/H06Dm4sx8yonc3x - Step10.- Go back to the "Files" tag and upload this file. - Step11.- Repeat steps 2-7.
+What is the problem here? - Step9.- Copy to your laptop the file "vosa_extinction.txt" available at the web page. - Step10.- Go back to the "Files" tag and upload this file. - Step11.- Repeat steps 2-7.
 Now we get Teff: 32000K with also a very good fit.
 What is causing the large differences in Teff when this value is compared to that calculated in Step7?
 The answer is extinction which has a strong impact on the SED shape.
 In the first case we were assuming no extinction while in the second case a value of Av: 2.4 is obtained from the SED fitting.